jonasherfort/simple-modern-uv/README.md

 The
 [**default template readme**](https://github.com/jlevy/simple-modern-poetry-template)
 covers the install and build workflows.
-It's just poetry and a tiny Makefile with shortcuts.
+It's just Poetry and a tiny Makefile with shortcuts.
 It also has concise documentation on installing Python and Poetry, to save time for you or your users.